arshad-shah/arshad-shah/README.md

 🔭 I’m currently learning end 2 end testing in react.

 - 🌱 I’m currently learning react
-- 📫 How to reach me: shaharshad1999@outlook.com
+- 📫 How to reach me: info@arshadshah.com

-# Some of the tech i work with
+# Some of the tech I work with

 ## Languages